Running on Docker

 Note the blocksat-cfg

-named volume is meant to provide persistent storage for the configurations created by blocksat-cli
+named volume provides persistent storage for the configurations created by the GUI or CLI applications (blocksat-gui

 USB Receiver

-First of all, there is an important limitation to running a Linux USB receiver inside a container.
-The USB receiver’s drivers must be installed on the Docker host, not on the Docker container.
+First of all, there is an essential limitation to running a Linux USB receiver inside a container.
+The USB receiver’s drivers must be installed on the Docker host, not the container.
 Hence, the referred blockstream/satellite

 image does not contain the drivers.
 Instead, you will need to install the drivers on your Docker host.
 Please refer to the driver installation instructions on the USB receiver guide.